bids-standard/bids-specification/src/03-modality-agnostic-files.md

 The purpose of this RECOMMENDED file is to describe properties of participants such as age, sex, handedness etc.
-In case of single session studies this file has one compulsory column `participant_id` that consists of `sub-<label>`, followed by a list of optional columns describing participants.
+In case of single-session studies, this file has one compulsory column `participant_id` that consists of `sub-<label>`, followed by a list of optional columns describing participants.
 Each participant MUST be described by one and only one row.

 Commonly used *optional* columns in `participant.tsv` files are `age`, `sex`, and `handedness`.
-We RECOMMEND to use the following values for these three columns in case that you use them:
+We RECOMMEND to make use of these columns, and in case that you do use them, we RECOMMEND to use the following values for them:

 -   `age`: numeric value in years (float or integer value)